 Body Piercing Aftercare

-- SOAP should be used no more than 1 – 2 times daily.
+- Soap should be used no more than 1 – 2 times daily.
 While showering, lather up a pearl size drop of soap and gently clean the jewelry and the piercing.
-Leave the cleanser on the piercing for no more than 30 – 60 seconds.
+Leave the cleanser on the piercing for no more than 30 – 45 seconds.

-- SALINE spray 1 – 2 times daily and allow to air dry.
+- Spray with aftercare 1 – 2 times daily and allow to air dry.

 - The piercing will take several months to completely heal.

 - Intermittent bleeding, localized swelling, redness, tenderness, minor bruising, discoloration and itching can be expected.

 - A secretion of a whitish-yellow, clear fluid (plasma) may continuously form some crust on the jewelry.
 The tissue may tighten around the jewelry as it heals.